My Little Pony: Friendship Is Magic finale: The Last Problem

 In a distant future, Twilight is visited by Luster Dawn, her top student at the School for Gifted Unicorns, who does not understand the importance of friendship, so she tells her a story of how she was once worried about losing her friendships.
 Flashing back to her coronation day, Twilight prepares to move back to Canterlot with Spike, but worries about drifting apart from her friends.
 However, her friends seem welcoming of this change and focus more on the final preparations for the ceremony.
 Twilight expresses her frustration about her friends' contentedness to her moving away and they reveal that they do share her concerns and have been using the preparations to distract themselves.
 They let out their feelings and cry together, which makes Twilight feel better, knowing that her friends feel the same way.
 This results in them getting behind on their preparations and almost missing the train to Canterlot.
 Twilight makes it just in time for her coronation, but the ceremony encounters many problems.
 After the group share a laugh about the disastrous ceremony, Twilight decides to establish a Council of Friendship so she can maintain her relationships with her friends by convening once every moon, while Celestia and Luna retire to Silver Shoals.

-Back in the future, Twilight finishes her story and her friends arrive, revealing they have remained friends and are ruling Equestria together as the Council.
+Back in the future, as Twilight finishes her story, Luster assumes that she and her friends must've split up after the ceremony.
+However, she is proven wrong as Twilight friends arrive, revealing they have remained friends and are ruling Equestria together as the Council of Friendship.
 Twilight explains to Luster that friendships can be hard to maintain, but life is even harder without them.

 Luster takes the lesson to heart and Twilight sends her to Ponyville, where she begins to make friends and have adventures of her own.
+The last scene in the show is of the book that was opened in the first episode, closing upon a scene of the Mane Six and Spike standing happily on a hillside, watching this moment.

 Production

 Supervising director Jim Miller considered it a "real honor to end the show properly and not just have it stop".
 He wanted to give the characters a "proper send-off", letting the viewers know what the characters were doing in the future and say goodbye.
 The finale was announced on September 12, 2019.

-According to series' director Jim Miller, Discord impersonating Grogar was planned since the beginning of the season, as they wanted Chrysalis, Tirek and Cozy Glow to be the villains since they had more connection to the main characters.
+According to Miller, Discord impersonating Grogar was planned since the beginning of the season, as they wanted Chrysalis, Tirek and Cozy Glow to be the villains since they had more connection to the main characters.